Skip to content

 That being said, neither model is that great for heavier dynamic strength work on turf as their outsoles don’t really bite enough.
 If you need a Vivobarefoot model for turf-focused strength work, I’d suggest exploring the Vivobarefoot Primus Trail Knit FG.

-While there are similarities in lifting between these shoes, there is one key difference to consider for certain lifting contexts, and that’s their performance for dynamic exercises.
+While these shoes have similar lifting characteristics, one key difference to consider for certain lifting contexts is their performance for dynamic exercises.

 For exercises like clean & jerks or snatches, I’d suggest passing on the Primus Lite Knit and reaching for the Primus Lite III.
 The knit upper in the Primus Lite Knit can be a little prone to spillover during the foot turnover and catching phase of these movements.